777moneymaker/med_analize/README.md

 ./script.R --args
 ```

-* Using as standalone (execunting install.sh is required)
+* Using as standalone (executing install.sh is required)
 ```
 med_analize --args
 ```